promised-ai/redpoll-website/content/blog/explainable-problems.md

 The problem was that the move was a glitch.
 But because Kasporov believed it was an intentional move made by an opponent on a higher plane of intelligence, he played around it rather than exploiting it.
 It cost him the match.

 Another game-playing machine from IBM [nearly got a wrong response by *Jeopardy* host Alex Trebek](https://www.wired.com/2011/02/watson-wrong-answer-trebek/).
 The answer (in Jeopardy, the host gives an answer to which the player responds with a question) Trebek gave was something along the line of "This oddity of Olympian gymnast George Eyser".
 Ken Jennings responded "What is missing a Hand?", which was incorrect.
 Watson responded "What is a leg?", which Trebek initially accepted because George Eyser was missing a leg.
-The issue is that the correct response should have been "What is *missing* a leg?".
-Trebek assumed that Watson was aware of the context provided by the other players; that it was playing off Ken Jenning's response.
+The issue was that the correct response should have been "What is *missing* a leg?".
+Trebek assumed that Watson was aware of the context provided by the other players, and that it was playing off Ken Jenning's response.
 I'd argue that most of language is implicit in context -- it certainly helps to convey more information with fewer words -- and so it's a very natural assumption to make.
 But the score had to be corrected after Trebek was notified of the error.

 Interestingly, Trebek should have been aware of this because Watson had previously repeated an incorrect response given by a contestant.